ngobibibnbe/anomaly-detection-in-data-stream/README.md

 :white_check_mark: Compare some data stream anomaly detection methods on their latences and performances

-:white_check_mark: Focus on caracteristics presents on the datasets (seasonality, trend, cycle, concept drift)
+:white_check_mark: Focus on characteristics presents on the datasets (seasonality, trend, cycle, concept drift)

 ### Interested in my work?